Grindcom/project-neighborhood-map/README.md

 ### Cool Features
 * Clear or show all the markers with a click of the appropriate button.
 * A click count is maintained for the favorite spot list.
 Every time the list item is clicked the counter goes up.
-* If the user selects the check box for a cool spot, they can open the Nearby Locations menu to see a list of nearby venues; provided by Foursquare.
+* Clicking a marker will cause an info window to appear with Foursquare information about nearby venues.
+* Depending if a marker is already visible or not, you can click the happy spots name on the menu to see the marker drop into place and show an info window
+ (if not visible).
+Bounce, then a second click shows the information (if already visible).
 ### Search
 The search options available include:
 * Sketch a polygon around an area in the map.